 Common Signs in Dogs

-2. Swelling near the carpal joint
+- swelling, pain, or warmth near the carpal joint

 Why Use a Carpal Hyperextension Dog Brace?